AzadehJafariML/MarmoMind/README.md

-MarmoMind: AI Agent designed and built by Azadeh Jafari (jfr.azadeh@gmail.com) regarding the processing pipeline performed in the Everling Lab, Centre for Functional and Metabolic Mapping, University of
-Western Ontario.
-Created May 2026.
+**MarmoMind** is an **agentic AI** that automates the data-handling and quality-triage stage that precedes the awake-marmoset fMRI preprocessing pipeline used in our research group, published as:

+   Zanini A, Dureux A, **Jafari A**, Gilbert KM, Zeman P, Bellyou M, Li A, Vander Tuin C, Everling S (2023). *In vivo functional brain mapping using ultra-high-field fMRI in awake common marmosets.* STAR Protocols 4(4):102586.

+   Version 1 of this agent handles detection, conversion, naming, logging, and quality triage, the stage that feeds that pipeline.
+Future versions will implement the preprocessing and analysis steps described in the protocol directly.

 # MarmoMind

-MarmoMind is a human-in-the-loop processing agent for awake, head-fixed marmoset fMRI.
-I built it to sit beside the scanner and do the work I cannot do alone in real time: log every run, convert the raw data (DICOM) to Nifti, and reason about whether the data is worth analyzing, while I keep my attention on the animal and experiment in the lab!
+MarmoMind is a **human-in-the-loop** processing agent for awake, head-fixed marmoset fMRI.
+I built it to sit in the preparation room and do the work I cannot do alone in real time: log every run, convert the raw data (DICOM) to Nifti, and reason about whether the data is worth analyzing, while I keep my attention on the animal and experiment in the lab!
 It recommends and sorts.
 I decide whenever is needed.
 It never pools data into a final analysis on its own, and it never claims to read or interpret a brain image.
 It reasons only over the text of my (experimenter) notes and the numeric outputs of its tools.